rust-lang/rust-forge/src/release/triage-procedure.md

   Also used for work-in-progress PRs, sometimes the PR will also be marked as draft in GitHub.
 - [S-waiting-on-review] - Review is incomplete
-- [S-waiting-on-lang] - Waiting for T-lang feedback.
+- [S-waiting-on-t-lang] - Waiting for T-lang feedback.
-- [S-waiting-on-compiler] - Waiting for T-compiler feedback.
+- [S-waiting-on-t-compiler] - Waiting for T-compiler feedback.
-- [S-waiting-on-libs-api] - Waiting for T-libs-api feedback.
+- [S-waiting-on-t-libs-api] - Waiting for T-libs-api feedback.
 - [S-waiting-on-bors] - Currently approved, waiting to merge.
 Managed by [bors].
 - [S-waiting-on-crater] - Waiting to see what the impact the PR will have on the ecosystem